Frequently Asked Questions

 Who are the CBTF proctors?

-Are CBTF proctors also teaching assistants for the College of Engineering?
+Are CBTF proctors also teaching assistants for the Grainger College of Engineering?

-- No. Proctors typically do not have a background in engineering.
-In fact, engineering students are not eligible to become CBTF proctors.
+- It depends.
+Proctors typically do not have a background in Engineering.
+In fact, undergraduate engineering students are not eligible to become CBTF proctors.

 - Therefore, CBTF proctors cannot help you with content questions about your exam.
 You have to make your own best assumptions.